PERIPHERAL NEUROPATHY IN Morristown NJ

 Neuropathy Treatment Options

-There have been several treatments developed for the treatment of neuropathies in Hoboken NJ.
+There have been several treatments developed for the treatment of neuropathies in Morristown NJ.
 Treatment options range from medications, creams, special diets and therapies.
 All of these treatments are designed to assist in nervous system function.
 The most common course of treatment is prescription antidepressants to relieve pain in non-depressed patients.
 Research has also found that antidepressants can alleviate peripheral neuropathy induced from chemotherapy treatments.

 Anticonvulsants are another choice of treatment used for neuropathies.
 This type of medication is used because it blocks the incoming calcium within a neuron which ultimately inhibits the transmission of pain.
 A less favorable medication used is opioid narcotics.
 These are not used very often because of the chance the patient may become addicted and dependent although they are they usually the most effective for alleviating the pain.
 Topical creams that may be used are lidocaine or capsaicin.